United States Federal Reserve: The Economic Policy Uncertainty Index

 This query returns a single-entry table:

-The next query will target the months of each of the events above and so we can compare it to the index value from the birth of the Euro to the periods including the crisis, bailout, and eventual recovery.
+The next query targets the months of each of the events above and can be compared to the index value from the birth of the Euro to the periods including the crisis, bailout, and eventual recovery.